David Turashvili: Biography

-In 1989, he was one of the leaders of the student protest action taking place at the Davidgareja monasteries in eastern Georgia, whose territory was exploited by the Soviet Union military as a training ground.
+In 1989, Turashvili was one of the leaders of the student protest action taking place at the Davidgareja monasteries in eastern Georgia, whose territory was exploited by the Soviet Union military as a training ground.
 His first novels, published in 1988, are based on the turmoil of those events.
 The premier of his play Jeans Generation was held in May 2001.
 Turashvili's other publications include the travelogues Known and Unknown America (1993) and Kathmandu (1998), and two collections of short fiction and movie scripts; his first collection of short fiction is Merani (1991).

-Besides scripts, he writes novels, short stories and plays.
-Dato Turashvili has published about 16 books in Georgia.
-His works are translated into seven languages and published in different periodical editions of various countries.
-His novel Flight from the USSR has already been published in five European countries.
+Besides scripts, Turashvili writes novels, short stories and plays, including 16 books in Georgia.
+His works have been translated into seven languages and published in periodicals of various countries.
+His novel Flight from the USSR has been published in five European countries.
 He is the author of Georgian best-sellers and has participated in Mountaineers' expedition in the mountains of the Caucasus, Andes and Himalayas.
 Furthermore, he is the author of scientific-research letters in literary criticism and historiography.
 He has translated both prosaic and poetic texts from Russian, English, Spanish, and Turkish.